 In honour of the Guide Promise, the participants undertake at least one sustainable community support project in their host country every year.

 Engagement of prominent men and women as Friends of guiding so that they can support; speak out and take action on, issues that affect girls.
 To date, over 200 men have made a commitment to be friends of guiding.
 They include a vice president, a city mayor, journalists and others; and have made a commitment to speak out and support girl guiding.

 In this initiative, the YESS participants train, empower and engage young women on issues of menstruation and menstrual hygiene to ensure that their periods don’t limit them from reaching their full potential.

 WAGGGS Partnership with NOREC started in 2014, with the first exchange taking off in January 2015.
 Since then 161 young women from 14 Member Organisations (MOs) of WAGGGS from Africa and Asia Pacific have participated in the YESS Girls Movement as participants.
 By 2020 over 200 young women will have participated in the programme.
 The program has through these young women to date reached out to more than a million people.

 WAGGGS Member Organisations that have so far participated in the programme include: Uganda, Kenya, Tanzania, Malawi, Burundi, Madagascar, Zambia, Zimbabwe, Rwanda, South Africa, Nepal, Bangladesh, Nigeria and Senegal Girl Guiding Associations.

-Now a flagship program that has become a favorite for young women in Africa and dubbed the ‘journey of a lifetime’, the YESS girls Movement has amplified voices of Young Women in WAGGGS’ African Member Organizations through the ‘Yes!
-Girls Can Campaign’ launched and implemented in 8 African Countries.
-During the campaign, the public has been called to action on issues that affect girls and women.
+Now a flagship program that has become a favourite for young women in Africa and Asia Pacific, the YESS Girls Movement has amplified voices of Young Women in WAGGGS’ Member Organisations.